Ozone — The J-Link Debugger and Performance Analyzer

 Ozone does not only analyse the run-time performance.
 You can also get detailed information about the current state of your system when it is halted.

 With its RTOS awareness Ozone provides you with information about the OS of your application - In which task did the system halt?
-With are other tasks currently doing?
+What are other tasks currently doing?
 How much stack does each task use?
 Ozone comes with RTOS awareness plugins for embOS and FreeRTOS.
 A plugin SDK is available for you to add awareness for your OS.

 Automate Your Setup and Tests